richafnu/Viva/Viva/glint/setup/viewing-employee-info.md

 :::image type="content" source="../../media/glint/setup/people-header-row.png" alt-text="Screenshot of fictious employee People page.":::

-## Other employee information available
+## Manage other employee information available

 For employees with extended roles, other sections are visible.
 They may include: